 If you work in a UK school, you will almost certainly encounter the Strengths and Difficulties Questionnaire (SDQ) at some point.
 Developed by Professor.

 If you work in a UK school, you will almost certainly encounter the Strengths and Difficulties Questionnaire (SDQ) at some point.
 Developed by Professor Robert Goodman at the Institute of Psychiatry in London, the SDQ has become one of the most widely used mental health screening tools in education worldwide.
-Over 75% of Child and Adolescent Mental Health Services (CAMHS) in England use it.
-NICE guidelines recommend it for identifying children who may need extra social, emotional and mental health support.
+The official SDQ guidance describes teacher, parent and self-report versions for researchers, clinicians and educators, while clinical or statutory decisions still need the appropriate professional assessment route.

 What makes the SDQ particularly useful for teachers is its brevity and accessibility.
 Unlike thorough assessment batteries such as the Boxall Profile, which requires detailed observation across 34 strands, the SDQ can be completed in as little as five minutes.
 This makes it an ideal first-step screening tool - a way to identify which learners may need further assessment without consuming hours of teacher time.